PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 This is a lot worse and a lot closer to the truth -- or a so-called :term:`unbiased estimate` of the generalizability of the classifier model.
-We can now also run this improved procedure on our original 8-category dataset.
+Now we can also run this improved procedure on our original 8-category dataset.

 >>> results = cvte(ds)